-Hackney Carriages and Private Hire
+Hackney Carriages and Private Hire Vehicles

 Hackney Carriages are vehicles which ply for hire from ranks or may be hailed in the street and, together with their drivers, must be licensed by the Council.
-The number of Hackney Carriages licensed by the Council is currently restricted to 46 with 4 licences currently available to persons wishing to license a purpose built, side loading wheelchair accessible vehicle less than one year old.
+The number of Hackney Carriages licensed by the Council is currently restricted to 46 with two licences currently available to persons wishing to license a purpose built, side loading wheelchair accessible vehicle less than one year old.

 Application forms for all types of licence can be downloaded from this web site (see documents on this page).